Effective date

 Raw Tandem events and normalized Tandem samples are discarded by the backend after the sync response is produced.
 The app discards raw and normalized Tandem payloads after Apple Health confirms the write.

 Users may delete Tandem credentials in the app.
-Users may also request deletion of PumpSync hosted server-side metadata using the account and data deletion instructions.
+Users may also request deletion of metadata stored by the PumpSync-hosted backend, including encrypted App Attest receipts and categorical fraud-risk outcomes, using the account and data deletion instructions.

 Deleting PumpSync does not automatically delete samples already written to Apple Health.
-Users can manage Apple Health records in the Apple Health app.
+Those records are controlled by Apple Health; see Apple Support: view and delete Health data.

 PumpSync uses HTTPS for network requests.
-Tandem credentials are stored on device in Keychain and are sent to the backend only for active sync requests.
-Backend logs and audit events are designed to redact credential and token fields.
+Tandem credentials and renewable session credentials are stored on device in Keychain.
+Device private keys remain protected by App Attest or the Secure Enclave.
+Backend logs and audit events are designed to redact credential, token, transaction, and device-proof fields.

 PumpSync is not a medical device and does not provide medical advice, diagnosis, treatment, or dosing recommendations.
 Users should verify health data and follow guidance from qualified healthcare professionals.

 This policy may be updated as PumpSync changes.
-The effective date will be updated when material changes are made.
+The effective date will be updated when material changes are made, and the last-updated date will be revised for any user-visible change.

 For privacy, deletion, or support requests, use the support page.